jimmycleuren/fireping/docs/docs/test_guide.md

 ## Testing the setup
 After setting up a Master and adding a Slave you can add a test domain.

-1. Goto `fireping.develop` or however you named it, the dashboard wil be located here.
+1. Goto `http://fireping.develop` or however you named it, the dashboard wil be located here.

 2. Login with the admin account you created while setting up the Master by clicking on the `Login` tab.